tjassal/tjassal.github.io/_posts/2021-09-10-Fieldwork-GhostForests-NJ.md

 <p align="center">
   <img alt="wgfd-crew" src="/images/gallery/NJ-Tim-interview.jpg">
 </p>
-<center>Tim explaining the plan to a French documentary crew from Channel 3.</center>
+<center>Tim talks shop with a French documentary crew.
+The group filmed Jen and Tim's work, as one of four sites they are featuring around the world.
+The documentary, expected to air on France5, brings attention to global sea level rise.</center>
 <br>

 <p align="center">